stephenluc/qmk_firmware/stephenluc/ergodox_ez/readme.md

 slow scan rate.

 ## How to build
+> Note: This is out of date, follow other keyboards to see if you can update if you ever get this keyboard again
   - Go to [orgx](https://configure.ergodox-ez.com/ergodox-ez/layouts/lbVA0/latest/0) and sign in
   - Modify keyboard and 'download source'
   - Add `WHOAMI` macro